 The trailhead was built on a restored log landing and some of the trail follows old logging roads that are being restored.
-The boardwalk portion is on older forests that have not been harvested for over a century.
-The trail takes visitors, including those in strollers and wheelchairs on a unique raised boardwalk providing an experience found nowhere else in New Hampshire.
+The boardwalk portion is in older forests that have not been harvested for over a century.
+The trail takes visitors, including those in strollers and wheelchairs on a unique raised boardwalk providing an experience, found nowhere else in New Hampshire.
 The trail is located in the White Mountains of New Hampshire where opportunities for wheelchair accessible trails in this mountainous region are limited.
 The trail is used by local residents, visitors staying at nearby resorts, school groups families with children in strollers, and people confined wheelchairs.

-The future plan for the trail is to provide interpretive panels and on line resources to help visitors understand the ecology and history of this area.
+The future plan for the trail is to provide interpretive panels and online resources to help visitors understand the ecology and history of this area.

 Width: 56 inches.